reubenmiller/tedge-provider/README.md

 /usr/lib/tedge-log-provider/providers
 ```

-Each provider must follow the following command signatures:
+Each provider must support the following subcommands:

 ```sh
 # List the types that should be added